Environmental Social Work in California: Careers, Agencies & How to Get Started

 • The California Environmental Protection Agency (CalEPA).
 CalEPA designs and enforces the state’s environmental protection laws.
 Through their Environmental Justice Program, they research community-specific issues, give grants to local environmental justice organizations, and advocate for the rights of people unfairly shouldering the weight of ecological injustices.

 • The California Environmental Justice Alliance.
 Made up of community organizations across the state, the Environmental Justice Alliance advocates for the environmental rights of California’s people of color and its impoverished communities.
-Though they have a wide goal, some of their more specific initiatives focus on energy equity and creating protected green zones in underserved neighborhoods
+Though they have a wide goal, some of their more specific initiatives focus on energy equity and creating protected green zones in underserved neighborhoods.

 • The Center for Ecoliteracy.
 By helping schools provide fresh meals, sponsoring sustainability education initiatives, and advocating for systemic reform, the Center for Ecoliteracy prepares California youth to face the realities of climate change today and in the future.
 In addition to these grassroots efforts, the Center also provides sustainability consulting services, hosts professional seminars, and publishes its own research.